tschanzvera/PacMen-Exercise/README.md

 ## How to run

-Load the url in your browser, click the button make one to make a pacman, and the button start game to make it move
+Load the url in your browser, click the button " Add PacMan" to make a pacman, and the button "start game" to make it move

 ## Support